-Our 401(k) plan provided for employer matching funds of the employee contribution.
-During 2009, the employer match portion was suspended and has not yet been reinstated.
+Our 401(k) plan allows for discretionary employer matching funds of the employee contribution.
+During 2010, the employer match portion was suspended and has since been reinstated as of January 1, 2011.
 We do not provide any other retirement benefits or tax-qualified deferred compensation plans or programs for our executive officers.

-Executive officers also receive benefit of life insurance policies, which provide coverage in varying amounts up to \$3.0 million.
+Executive officers also receive benefit of life insurance policies, which provide coverage in varying amounts up to \$2.3 million.

-Executive officers are also entitled to participate in the various other group health, term life, employee stock purchase, and similar benefit plans available to all of our employees and on the same terms as such employees.
+Executive officers are also entitled to participate in the various other group health, term life and similar benefit plans available to all of our employees and on the same terms as such employees.